These reports are available in the Report menu.

 Sample report: Library report

-The Design quality report gives an overall picture of the quality of a project, measured by several metrics.
-You get to know procedure lengths, complexity, understandability, reuse and the amount of various problems.
+The Design quality report gives an overall picture of the quality of a project.

 Sample report: Design quality report

-The Summary report summarizes the size of the analyzed system.
-It counts the lines, files, modules, procedures and variables and classifies them into subtypes.
+The Summary report summarizes the size and status of the system analyzed.
 You can use the Summary report as a statistical information source during various stages of your project.

 Sample report: Summary report

-Tip: To learn more about the metrics in these 2 reports, read the Project Metrics section of this help.
+Tip: To learn more about the metrics in the Design quality and Summary reports, read the Project Metrics section of this help.